Dolvido/IWantToSay/README.md

 # IWantToSay Chatbot

-DungeonFortress is a chatbot built using the Langchain framework and the Anthropic API.
+IWantToSay is a chatbot built using the Langchain framework and the Anthropic API.
 It allows users to interact with a character named Thildiriel, a wise and powerful Moon Elf druid, who can engage in general conversation and answer specific questions based on the provided context.

 ## Features